 To gain the best view of Kasha-Katuwe Tent Rocks requires a bit of hiking.
 There are a few things to keep in mind here.
 First, no flip-flops or flimsy shoes.
-This hike demands good quality non-slip hiking shoes or boots (or even a sturdy pair of sneakers).
+This hike demands good hiking shoes or boots (a sturdy pair of sneakers is fine too).
 Also, bring water and sunscreen.
 There is no water on site.
 This is the high desert and you are exposed to the sun.
 Finally, no dogs are allowed.
 Make these reasonable preparations and you will be well-equipped to see Tent Rocks from its most appealing vantage points.

 There are two trails for exploring Tent Rocks.
 Canyon Trail (three miles round-trip) starts with an easy hike through a narrow, contoured arroyo.
 As you emerge from this gorge the trail starts to climb steeply for 630 feet to the top of the mesa.
 If you have a fear of heights, you may decide to turn around before reaching the top of the mesa.
 Don’t feel bad, you’ll probably have some company in doing so.